nolauren/teaching/yale_introdhgradcourse.md

 Reading and Discussion:

--   Hockey, Susan. The History of Humanities Computing.
+-   Hockey, Susan.
+The History of Humanities Computing.
 In Companion to Digital Humanities, edited by Susan Schreibman, Ray Siemens, and John Unsworth.
 Oxford: Blackwell, 2004.
 -   Moretti, Franco, Graphs, Maps, Trees, Verso, 2007